SportsPodium/SteemPreICOForm/spec.md

 # How will this work?

-1.The token sale will be based on the Sportspodium.io website and will run from 21 August 12:00 AM UCT - 25 August 2017 23:59 UCT.
+1. The token sale will be based on the Sportspodium.io website and will run from 21 August 12:00 AM UCT - 25 August 2017 23:59 UCT.

-2.You will need to register for the Pre token sale using with Name(Optional) and Steemit Account name to ensure we can capture and record your purchase.
+2. You will need to register for the Pre token sale using with Name(Optional) and Steemit Account name to ensure we can capture and record your purchase.

-3.You will transfer your Steem or Steem Dollar to the @sportspodium Steem Wallet using a specifically designed interface on our website.
+3. You will transfer your Steem or Steem Dollar to the @sportspodium Steem Wallet using a specifically designed interface on our website.
 The transfer will be captured on the Steem Blockchain and we are also keeping a record within a separate database.
 This is to ensure that we can issue your Pod Tokens into your Pods Wallet as soon as our Blockchain is operational.

-4.We do not capture or use your private keys
+4. We do not capture or use your private keys

-5.We will capture the following fields in our database:
+5. We will capture the following fields in our database:

-6.Steemit Username
+6. Steemit Username

-7.Amount Steem / Steem Dollars transferred
+7. Amount Steem / Steem Dollars transferred

-8.Ethereum Price at time of transfer (For Exchange Rate Conversion purposes)
+8. Ethereum Price at time of transfer (For Exchange Rate Conversion purposes)

-9.Date / Time
+9. Date / Time

-10.Number of Pods Issued (Based on the conversion rate against the Ethereum Price)
+10. Number of Pods Issued (Based on the conversion rate against the Ethereum Price)

 * The following will be captured in the Steem Blockchain as we are using the Steem Transfer code in our website.